Teddy Sharman-Lowe: Club career

+Early career

+Sharman-Lowe was released by Leicester City as a schoolboy prior to joining Burton Albion's youth academy in 2017.

+Chelsea

-Sharman-Lowe was released by Leicester City as a schoolboy prior to joining Burton Albion’s youth academy in 2017.
-In September 2020 it was confirmed that he had signed for Chelsea and would remain on loan with Burton for the entirety of the 2020–21 season.
-On 8 September 2020 he made his first-team debut in an EFL Trophy group match against Peterborough United and later that month played against Aston Villa in the EFL Cup.
+In September 2020, it was confirmed that he had signed for Chelsea and would remain on loan with Burton for the entirety of the 2020–21 season.
+On 8 September 2020 he made his first-team debut in an EFL Trophy group match against Peterborough United, and later that month played against Aston Villa in the EFL Cup.
 On 4 January 2021, Sharman-Lowe was recalled from his loan spell by his parent club, Chelsea.
 On 13 January 2023, Sharman-Lowe joined Havant & Waterlooville on loan for the remainder of the National League South season.

+On 10 July 2023, Sharman-Lowe agreed to join National League side Bromley on a season-long loan, but was recalled to Chelsea on 22 January 2024.

+On 24 May 2024, Sharman-Lowe signed a new one-year deal with Chelsea, with an option for a further season.
+He was later sent on loan to League Two club Doncaster Rovers for the 2024–25 season.